JourneyMan61/klxecu/README.md

 # klxecu

-Speeduino based ECM for the fuel injected KLX 250 and 300. *theoretically* compatible with the speeduino NO2C firmware options.
+Speeduino based ECM for the fuel injected KLX 250 and 300.
+Firmware compatible with the Speeduino 0.4.4c.
 It has only one fuel and ignition channel, but adds a few extra features, namely:

 - control of the check engine/temperature warning lights on the dashboard
 - control of the secondary throttle plate in the intake (handled by a separate ATTiny processor- this isn't "fast idle" like what's supported natively by speeduino)